 - If everybody will be saved, what’s the point of being good or avoiding sin or evil?

 This is often followed up with a statement along the lines of, ”If I knew for sure that everyone would be saved in the end, I’d be out there raping and murdering people, since I’d know there would be no consequences for it.”
 Now, I sincerely hope they’re not being serious when they say things like this, but considering the number of Christians who have made statements like this to me, I’m beginning to wonder.
-I mean, I personally believe that everyone will experience salvation in the end, and it’s never even crossed my mind to do those sorts of things, so it’s very disturbing, to say the least, that this is where so many of their minds immediately go.
+I mean, I personally believe that everyone will experience salvation in the end, and it’s never even crossed my mind to do those sorts of things, so it’s very disturbing, to say the least, that this is where so many Christian minds immediately go.

 However, while it’s tempting to skip over this question because of how depraved it tells us the minds of the ones making these assertions might be, I’m going give them the benefit of the doubt and hope that they’re simply using hyperbole there (although I still wouldn’t spend any time alone with them, just to be safe), and I’ll go ahead and answer the question (and, to be fair, there are a few people who ask the question without including that additional disturbing statement as well).